 Why expats are renouncing British Citizenship

-From 25 February 2026, carriers are required to verify that a passenger holds the prescribed documentation and, where applicable, travel authorisation before departure.
-They can only use prescribed systems to do this, and previously accepted documents for travel may no longer be acceptable under the new rules.
+British nationality law is not changing, but how British citizenship status is evidenced when travelling to the UK is becoming stricter.
+From 25 February 2026, carriers are required to verify before departure that a passenger holds the prescribed documentation and, where applicable, travel authorisation.
+Verification is conducted through prescribed systems that assess eligibility solely by reference to the travel document presented.
+Documents previously accepted without difficulty may no longer be sufficient under the new rules.

-British citizens are excluded from the Electronic Travel Authorisation (ETA) system and therefore cannot use an ETA as an alternative travel authorisation.
+British citizens are excluded from the Electronic Travel Authorisation (ETA) system and cannot obtain an ETA as an alternative form of travel permission.
+British citizenship continues to confer an automatic Right of Abode, but that status now needs to be evidenced at boarding through recognised documentation.

-In practice, British citizens travelling to the UK will need to present a valid British passport or other prescribed evidence of Right of Abode in order to board.
+In practical terms, British citizens travelling to the UK are expected to present either a valid British passport or a valid Certificate of Entitlement endorsed in a foreign passport.

-A British passport currently costs approximately £94.50 for a standard online UK adult application, with higher fees overseas.
+For some expat families, maintaining documentation has financial implications.
+A British passport currently costs £94.50 for a standard online UK adult application, with higher fees overseas.
 A Certificate of Entitlement is currently priced at £589.
-For families resident abroad with multiple nationalities, maintaining British citizenship for travel purposes will therefore increase the cost burden.
+Where several family members hold dual nationality, those costs accumulate.

-Legal difficulty also arises in jurisdictions that require applicants for naturalisation to declare that they have relinquished their prior citizenship.
-A declaration made overseas does not, as a matter of UK law, terminate British nationality.
+Legal difficulty may also arise in countries that require applicants for naturalisation to declare that they have relinquished prior citizenship.
+A declaration made overseas does not terminate British nationality as a matter of UK law.
 Unless and until a formal renunciation is registered by the Home Office, the individual remains a British citizen.
+That can create tension between foreign nationality requirements and UK legal status.

 What happens if you renounce British Citizenship?